sarrietav-dev/braindump/content/tags/software.md

 ---
-description: aprendizaje de ingenieria de software y programacion en general.
+description: Lessons on software engineering and programming in general.
 ---